Unostentatious/Repository/README.md

 ---
 ##### In Lumen:

+1. Copy the `unostent-repository.php` config file from `vendor/unostentatious/repository/Integration/config/` directory
+2. If the `{root}/config/` directory is not existing in your Lumen app, make sure to create it first, paste the config file you just copied
-In `Lumen`, edit `bootstrap/app.php` then register the service provider and add the package's config explicitly like so:
+3. Edit `bootstrap/app.php` then register the service provider and add the package's config explicitly like so:

 ````php
 // Other actions...